-Even though battery-powered RV air conditioners are not yet mainstream, a couple of manufacturers such as Dometic, Nomadic Cooling, Indel B, and Rigid have introduced them in the market.
+Even though battery-powered RV air conditioners are not yet mainstream, a couple of manufacturers such as Dometic, Nomadic Cooling, Indel B, and Rigid have introduced them to the market.

 Most of these models had their start and inspiration in the trucking market.
 Truckers who want to shut their vehicles down overnight instead of letting them idle to remain powered frequently install 24V air conditioners.
 Slowly, these technologies and models have been converted from 24V to 12V to fit campers and motorhomes as well.

 Some of the biggest 12V RV air conditioners can produce up to 12,000 BTU, which is enough to cool most average-sized RVs.
 On the flip side, you’d have to dig deeper into your pockets to purchase a powerful battery-operated air conditioner.

 Then again, if you want a budget-friendly option and you’re mainly traveling to dry climates, you could choose a 12V RV swamp cooler.

 What Is a Swamp Cooler?

 A swamp cooler, otherwise known as an evaporative cooler, uses a technique that blows hot, dry air through a moistened cooling pad.
 The wet pad absorbs the heat causing the water to evaporate and cool your RV.
-These coolers can often run of 12V power as well.
+These coolers can often run off 12V power as well.

 Since a swamp cooler increases the humidity level in the air, it’s better suited for dry, arid climates.
 Of course, if you’re living in a humid environment, a swamp cooler wouldn’t be effective.

 Swamp Cooler vs. Air Conditioner